ThePaulMcBride/logbook_rs/README.md

 # Logbook

-Logbook is a simple command line tool to keep the records of your fligts.
+Logbook is a simple command line tool to keep the records of your flights.
 It is written in Rust and uses SQLite as a database.
 All date is stored locally on your computer.

 ## Demo